TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 ## API Structure

-TA3-TA2 API calls are defined in the *core* GRPC service which can be found in [`core.proto`](./core.proto) file and all TA3 and TA2 sytems are expected to implement it and support it.
-Optional services can be defined as well in other `.proto` files.
+TA3-TA2 API calls are defined in the *core* GRPC service which can be found in [`core.proto`](./core.proto) file and all TA3 and TA2 systems are expected to implement it and support it.
+Other `.proto` files provide definitions of additional standard messages.

 Useful utilities for working with the TA3-TA2 API in Python are available in the included [ta3ta2_api](https://gitlab.com/datadrivendiscovery/ta3ta2-api/tree/dist-python) package.